Data Analyst Visa Sponsorship Jobs in New Mexico

 Which companies sponsor visas for data analysts in New Mexico?

 The most active sponsors for data analyst roles in New Mexico include Sandia National Laboratories, Intel (Rio Rancho), Presbyterian Healthcare Services, the University of New Mexico, and state and federal government contractors operating in the Albuquerque metro.
-Defense and energy contractors with federal contracts tend to file H-1B petitions regularly for analytical and data engineering positions.
+Defense and energy contractors with federal contracts tend to file H-1B visa petitions regularly for analytical and data engineering positions.

 Which visa types are most common for data analyst roles in New Mexico?